PeterWithers/OpenScadScripts/README.md

-MinimalGlider
+OpenScadScripts
 =============

-This is a minimal glider design based on carbon fiber, foam board and printed parts.
+This repository is a collection of small OpenScad scripts.
+It was originally only the dlgFuselage.scad which is a minimal glider design based on carbon fiber, foam board and printed parts.